 Can I install plumbing, gas or electrical fixtures in my own home?

-No. Only a currently licensed and currently insured plumber/gasfitter or electrician can apply for, have an permit issued to them and call for inspections on their work.
+You will need a currently licensed and currently insured plumber/gasfitter or electrician to apply for, have an permit issued to them and call for inspections on their work.

 How do I determine what type(s) of work require the contractor(s) that I hire to have certain licences?